I hate doing chores! How can I get motivated to clean my house? Learn how to enjoy cleaning when you absolutely hate housework.

 Or at the very least, learn how to relax about housework.

-Here’s how you can find joy in doing your regular housework chores:
+The list below will help you find joy in doing your regular housework chores.

-If you hate cleaning and doing your housework chores, try to eat that frog and schedule it in the morning instead of living the entire day dreading the task.
+If you hate cleaning and doing your housework chores, try to eat that frog and schedule it first thing in the morning (well, after your morning routine obviously) instead of living the entire day dreading the task.

 What’s the frog?